Dinesh6777/Healbook/Health-Facts/D-Vitamin_and_Calcium_importance.md

 # **Health Fact:**
-D-Vitamin and Calcium are responsible for 108+ bio-chemical reactions in our human body.
-Deficiency is either can lead to imbalances in these bio-chemical reactions leading to causes of disease symptoms/disease conditions.
+D-Vitamin and Calcium play crucial roles in over 120+ biochemical reactions within the human body.
+A deficiency in either of these essential nutrients can disrupt these processes, resulting in various disease symptoms.
+Vitamin D deficiencies predominantly affect underdeveloped countries.
+In contrast, developed nations, despite experiencing limited sunlight, are less affected due to adequate supplement intake.

 ====================================================================
 ## More Information (AI Generated)